What Makes An Inflatable Paddle Board Good For Dogs?

-Taking all of this into account I have made a list of the best inflatable stand up paddleboards for dog owners.
+Taking all of this into account I have made a list of the best inflatable stand up paddle boards for paddle boarding with a dog.

 Note: Scroll left/right on tablets and phones

 The Swonder is 11 feet 6 inches long, 32 inches wide, and 6 inches thick.
-It’s long and wide, so it’s going to be stable and have plenty of room for you and your dog.
+It’s long and wide, so it’s going to be stable and have plenty of room for you to paddle board with a dog.
 The weight capacity is 275 lbs, a little lower than some of the other boards but it should be enough for the average human and dog.
 The board itself weighs 21.6 lbs making it relatively light to pack around.

 There are 3 fins, two non-removable stabilizer fins, and a removable center fin, these will come in handy when paddling around with a dog because they help with keeping the board straight on the water which can be difficult with extra non-centered weight.